Oxford: Demographics

 As of 2023, Oxford’s population was approximately 165,200.
 More than a third (35%) of Oxford's residents were born outside of the United Kingdom.

 Oxford’s population is notably young and diverse.
-About 30% of residents are ages 18–29, roughly double the national average for that age bracket.
-This is largely because of the substantial student population: about 35,000 students are enrolled for full-time studies in the city's two universities.
+About 30% of residents are ages 18–29, roughly double the national average for that age bracket; this is largely because of the substantial student population, with about 35,000 students enrolled for full-time studies in the city's two universities.